How James from Cpl Resources Improved His Team’s Usage of Their ATS/CRM

 Reaping the Benefits

-Now the entire organisation is bought-in and on-board with the agile development method, allowing them to use Bullhorn Jobscience much better.
+Now the entire organization is bought-in and on-board with the agile development method, allowing them to use Bullhorn Jobscience much better.
 Members of the business write very short business cases for changes that they think will truly benefit Cpl and explain how, and why.
-The team holds regular prioritisation meetings to ensure full transparency into the work they’re doing and how it helps the organisation.
+The team holds regular prioritization meetings to ensure full transparency into the work they’re doing and how it helps the organization.

 The number of Help Desk tickets has declined, proving James’s method is working and that IT is successfully communicating their Bullhorn Jobscience updates to the business.
 Rather than being bombarded with frustrated colleagues, James’s team can focus on making changes that truly benefit the team and will help recruiters be more successful with Bullhorn Jobscience.